Arizona vs. Florida Atlantic: Sportsbook promo codes, odds, spread, over/under - December 23

 Arizona vs. Florida Atlantic: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - December 23

-The Arizona Wildcats (9-1) hope to continue an eight-game home winning run when hosting the Florida Atlantic Owls (9-2) on Saturday, December 23, 2023 at 3:00 PM ET.
+The Arizona Wildcats (9-1) will be trying to extend an eight-game home winning run when taking on the Florida Atlantic Owls (9-2) on Saturday, December 23, 2023 at T-Mobile Arena.
+It airs at 3:00 PM ET on FOX.

 Arizona vs. Florida Atlantic Game Info